 - Preheat the oven to a low 275° F / 135° C.

 - Optional sear for even crispier skin: If your roast didn't get super crispy, you can sear it in a hot oven for a short period of time.
-After resting the pork shoulder for 30 minutes or longer, preheat your oven to 450° F. Place the roast back in the oven to sear.
+After resting the pork shoulder for 30 minutes, preheat your oven to 450° F. Place the roast back in the oven to sear.
 This will require rotating every 5 minutes or so until it is seared on all sides: 10 to 20 minutes total depending on your oven.

 - Temper the meat (bring to room temperature) before roasting.
 This will promote even cooking.